kckc2020/Tableau-Data-Visualization/README.md

 Data was downloaded from https://data.world/covid-19-data-resource-hub/covid-19-case-counts/workspace/file?filename=COVID-19+Activity.csv, which was compiled on 5 June, 2020.

 Any comments or suggestions to improve this dashboard further are welcome.
-I am be reached at kckc2020123@gmail.com
+I can be reached at kckc2020123@gmail.com

 Also available on: https://public.tableau.com/profile/kary3060#!/vizhome/GlobalCoronavirusCOVID-19ConfirmedCases/Dashboard1.